TZeys/BimmerScreenFS/docs/hardware/BOM.md

 **The transceiver must be a 3.3V part.** The SN65HVD230 is exactly that, which is why it pairs with the ESP32 without level shifting.
 Most breakouts for it have no onboard regulator, so `VCC` goes to 3.3V and never to 5V.
-Also check whether your board has a 120 ohm termination resistor fitted and take it off if so.
-The car's bus is already terminated at both ends and this module is a passive listener hanging off the middle of it.

 **Display driver has to be ILI9341.** The sketch includes `Adafruit_ILI9341.h` and calls `setRotation(1)` for landscape 320x240.
 An ST7789 or ILI9488 panel of the same size will not work